Imagine working with a colleague that opposes your political beliefs. What do you do?

 Switch the mind-set from what isn’t relatable to what is.

 Columbia University psychologist George Bonanno reports when we switch a mind-set based on others preference it requires an ability to tolerate discomfort.
 This upside to negative emotions provides optimal results in every situation.
-Some have this skill nailed in to certain roles.
+Some nail this skill but typically only in one or two of their life roles.

 Questions to Ask: